Bullet journal: Tools

-The method requires a pen or pencil and a notebook, though many users are more elaborate.
-Commercially produced notebooks exist that are designed for bullet journaling, but any blank notebook will suffice.
+The method requires a pen or pencil and a notebook.
+Some users are more elaborate.
 Users who focus on the creative element may use a variety of supplies, including a ruler, colored pens, markers, pencils, stickers, stencils, washi tape, etc.

-The bullet journal system aims to provide a framework for users to plan out their lives and increase productivity.
-Inherent to the bullet journaling system is flexibility – there is plenty of room for users to customize the system to their needs.
+The bullet journal system is flexibile so that users can customizes it to their needs.
+There are commercially produced notebooks designed for bullet journaling, but it is not required.